n-hass/medical-records-cli/README.md

 # medical-records-cli
-A CLI mockup for a medical records system, completed for Object-Orientated Programming in Year 1.
+A CLI mockup for a medical records system, completed for 1st year Object-Orientated Programming in 2020.

 ## Features:
-- Serialisation of user data using boost library
+- Serialisation of user data using Boost library
 - Management of delegated authority
-- Command line text editor integration

-## Demonstrates:
-- Polymorphism and inheritance
-- Object-orientated design conventions and best practicies
+- Integration with a text editor (Vim, emacs, etc) for viewing & editing medical records as text files

+## Concepts that were used in the program:
+- Polymorphism, inheritance and other key OO practicies integrated in the system's core functionality
 - A basic CLI menu with input validation, not reliant on libraries like `ncurses`
-- Filesystem management using modern C++ tools
+- Filesystem integration using modern C++ STL and Boost alternatives
-- Integration with other programs
-- Extensible and reusable program design